Sunderland's customer charter for the 2013-14 season.

 All staff undergo training in Disability Awareness, ensuring that we can fully understand and meet the needs of our disabled customers.
 This is done on a rolling basis for new members of staff.

 The club has a designated Disability Liaison Officer, Maureen Johnson, who is on hand to make the process of purchasing tickets, car parking and other matters as easy as possible for both home and visiting disabled supporters.
-The Disability Liaison Officer also attended meetings of the Sunderland AFC Disabled Supporters Group.
+They can be contacted via 0871 911 1255 or firstname.lastname@example.org The Disability Liaison Officer also attended meetings of the Sunderland AFC Disabled Supporters Group.
 The Club also consults on an on-going basis with its disabled supporters' branch, ascertaining their views on many issues such as DDA legislation, facilities and parking.
 This procedure will be on-going for the new season.

 Sunderland AFC continues to be aware of the needs of disabled supporters.
 As part of our continued commitment, an independent access audit has been carried out in accordance with the Disability Discrimination Act.
 The recommendations, none of which were identified as high priority, are being addressed on an ongoing basis.